AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.2-release-activity/23-2-agile-enhancements.md

 For more information, see [Manage workstreams](/help/quicksilver/agile/use-boards-agile-planning-tools/manage-collections.md), [Create an iteration](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration.md), and [Use the card list](/help/quicksilver/agile/use-boards-agile-planning-tools/use-card-list.md).
 Second two articles will not be available in Main until I publish my branch.

-## Add tasks and issues to Boards workstreams from lists and reports
+## Add tasks and issues from lists and reports to a workstream card list

 You can now add existing tasks or issues to a workstream in Workfront Boards directly from a list or report view.
 Any items you add to the workstream are added to the card list as unplanned cards.